1like2learn/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

   - All tables must have the standard 4 auditing fields in place and working, being populated: created on, created by, last modified on, last modified by.
 The auditing usernames will all default to `llama`.
   - USERS have a one to many relationship with TODOS.

-- [/] SeedData.java is a sample class that can be modified to populate the database.
+- [x] SeedData.java is a sample class that can be modified to populate the database.
 However, this is the seed data to use for this application.
 The structure can change, the data should not change.
 Do populate the database with this data.

 The following end points are already available in the initial application.
 You are to make sure the end points work with the newly added todos table

-- [/] GET /users/users - return all of the users and their todos.
+- [x] GET /users/users - return all of the users and their todos.

-- [/] GET /users/user/{userid} - return the user and their todos based off of user id.
+- [x] GET /users/user/{userid} - return the user and their todos based off of user id.

-- [/] POST /users/user - adds a user with their todos
+- [x] POST /users/user - adds a user with their todos

   You can use the following to test this!